shettyg/ovn-docker/vagrant/Readme.md

 # OVN demo

 ## Setup
+Clone the repo, enter the vagrant directory and run:

     vagrant up

 ## Test

-Log in to `node1` and run:
+Log in to `node1` (`vagrant ssh node1`) and run:

-    sh /vagrant/setup-nw-node1.sh
+    sudo sh /vagrant/setup-nw-node1.sh

-Log in to `node2` and run:
+Log in to `node2` (`vagrant ssh node2`) and run:

-    sh /vagrant/setup-nw-node2.sh
+    sudo sh /vagrant/setup-nw-node2.sh

-Get assigend IP addresses from ports:
+Get assigned IP addresses from ports:

-    ovn-container endpoint-list
+    sudo ovn-container endpoint-list

 Ping the ports (this should work from both nodes)

-    docker exec -it networktest ping -c 3 ping 192.168.1.2 docker exec -it networktest ping -c 3 ping 192.168.1.3
+    sudo docker exec -it networktest ping -c 3 192.168.1.2 sudo docker exec -it networktest ping -c 3 192.168.1.3